Positions

 Minimum Educational Qualifications: High School Diploma or GED

-Maximum Educational Qualifications: N/A
+Maximum Educational Qualifications: College experience preferred

 This is a security-sensitive position and is subject to a criminal history record.
 Criminal history records will be used only for the purpose of evaluating applicants for employment in security-sensitive positions.
 (Texas Government Code 411.094 & Texas Education Code 51.215)